CruuzAzul/appwrite-workshop/docs/en/workshop/configuration/appwrite-configuration.md

 ---
-title: The Configuration Bay
+title: Console Configuration
 ---

 <Documentation link="https://appwrite.io/docs/quick-starts/nextjs"></Documentation>

 <Hero
-title="The Configuration Bay 🏖️"
-image="/assets/workshop/configuration/console/bay.jpeg"
-description="Welcome to the Configuration Bay, the first step of our Appwrite adventure! 🔧 In this section, we will dive into the initial configurations necessary to prepare for our journey.
-Make sure to follow these steps carefully to ensure a smooth and unforgettable experience with Appwrite 🌊" />
+title="Console Configuration 🛠️"
+image="/assets/workshop/configuration/console/console_config.jpeg"
+description="Welcome to the Configuration section of the Appwrite Console, an essential part of our journey.
+Appwrite! 🧭 Here, we're going to get our Appwrite management tool ready to explore the vast universe before us universe.
+These initial configurations will ensure a smooth and enjoyable experience throughout our adventure 🚀" />

 ## Initial Configuration ⚙️